8 Legit Ways to Block Ads in the YouTube App 2026 (Android & iOS)

 2. Use an ad blocker browser extension

-You can easily watch YouTube videos in your browser by activating a browser extension.
-We used Total Adblock again because we’ve tested it and know it works.
+We tested the Total Adblock extension on the Safari browser app on our iPhone.
 There are just a few short steps to turn on your extensions and have Total Adblock work on YouTube ads:

 1. Sign up for and download Total Adblock.